 At Good Life Family our tagline is “The Go-To Source for Parents of Kids Tweens to Twenties.”
 Many of us are parents of children in just that demographic, and we try to cover topics that we ourselves would like to read.
-In this issue, we cover the uncomfortable but very important issue of sex and what we as parents need to know in discussing sex with our kids.
+In this article, we cover the uncomfortable but very important issue of sex and what we as parents need to know in discussing sex with our kids.
 You may have thought telling them about the birds and the bees was hard enough, but it doesn’t end there.
 The risks and consequences of sexual decisions require many conversations.

 The percentage of teens in the U.S. who have had sex has declined since the 1980s, a report from the Centers for Disease Control and Protection (CDC) showed in 2017.
 Teen birth rates are on the decline, and 80% of teens reported using contraception when they had sex for the first time.
 For teenage girls and women aged 15 to 19 who had had sex more than once, 99% reported they had used some form of contraception before.
 Other studies have shown that condom use is up and that teenagers and millennials are having sex with fewer partners than generations past.